 We thank you in advance for your patience during the application process.
 Since COVID-19 started in March 2020, we have received an influx of applications for dogs.
 We are overjoyed to see so many people excited to give these dogs loving homes.

-However, due to this influx please expect delays in response time.
-We are receiving an influx of applications for most dogs and we currently do not have the resources to contact everyone.
+Since we are a volunteer run organization we do not have the resources to contact everyone.
 You will be considered for all dogs you apply for.
 We only can accept one family per dog and only contact them.
 We will send you a decline if your application will not be a fit for any dogs, otherwise, we encourage you to apply using the application update form.
 For more information on the adoption process, read our adoption information guide here!

-Response time is about 2-3 weeks if you are the right fit for that dog.
+Response time is about one week if you are the right fit for that dog.
 We are advocating for these dogs’ lives and look to match them with their forever family!
 After we review applications, we will contact you if we are moving you forward in the application process to request a home video tour.
 If you become fully approved for that dog, we will contact you to let you know.
-Following approval, you will need to sign the adoption contract and pay a $600 adoption fee for dogs under 1; $450 adoption fee for dogs over 1.
+Following approval, you will need to sign the adoption contract and pay a $600 adoption fee for dogs under one year; $450 adoption fee for dogs over one year.

 Thank you for your continued support and excitement to find your furever friend We are working hard to rescue more and more dogs each day and cannot do it without all of you!

 The adoption fee is $600 for dogs under 1 and $450 for dogs over 1.
 We are a not-for-profit rescue that is solely based on donations.
 The adoption fee goes towards keeping the rescue going, covering dogs’ expenses including supplies, medical, and behavioral.
-Additionally, The Labelle Foundation covers spay and neuter of all our dogs and the vaccinations up until adoption, which the adoption fee goes directly to.
+Additionally, The Labelle Foundation covers the majority of the cost of spay and neuter of all our dogs and the vaccinations up until adoption, which the adoption fee goes directly to.

 Patience and kindness go a long way!
 We have a huge amount of applications and we can only choose one for each dog.
 Continue to apply using our application update form when you see a dog you are interested in adopting!
 Please put the dog’s name in the application as that is the only way to be considered for that dog – do not put ‘open’ or a specific breed as these will not show up when we are looking at applications for that dog.
 The process for adopting a dog can take a few months – please be patient as we sort through applications and try to find you to your new furever friend!

 We work 24/7 to rescue and care for all our dogs.
-A typical day in rescue consists of being on our feet helping with transports, bottle or tube feeding puppies, coordinating with fosters and finalizing adoptions, and working on medical needs for 180 dogs at a time in our care.
+A typical day in rescue consists of being on our feet helping with transports, bottle or tube feeding puppies, coordinating with fosters and finalizing adoptions, and working on medical needs for the 100+ dogs at a time in our care.
 With everything going on, unfortunately, we cannot answer every email, DM or application that gets submitted to us.
 Since we are a non-profit rescue, our focus is taking care of every dog and saving as many as we can.
-With this priority and the recent influx of applications, we cannot respond to every person.
-If you are approved for a dog, we will respond within 2-3 weeks from the day that we put the dog up for adoption on our Instagram page.
+If you are approved for a dog, we will respond within one week from the day that we put the dog up for adoption on our Instagram page.
 We will update the adoption post and adoptable dogs highlight on our instagram with the dogs’ adoption status.